 - License to practice Psychology in the State of Texas is required.

-- Post-doctoral training in neuropsychology is required.
+- Two year post-doctoral training in pediatric neuropsychology is required.

 Specific knowledge, skills, and abilities